Robert R. McCormick: Career

 Robert McCormick was admitted to the Illinois bar in 1907.
 The following year, he co-founded the law firm that became Kirkland & Ellis, which represented the Tribune Company.
-However, his elder brother, Medill McCormick, had become depressed after taking over and expanding the family newspaper business, so, in 1908, on the advice of psychoanalyst Carl Jung, he gave up that job and became increasingly involved in the family publishing business.
+However, his elder brother, Medill McCormick, had become depressed after taking over and expanding the family newspaper business, so, in 1908, on the advice of psychoanalyst Carl Jung, Medill gave up that job, and Robert became increasingly involved in the family publishing business.
 Despite that business involvement, a scandal that ultimately led to his marriage (see below), and his military service (which led to him becoming known as "the Colonel"), McCormick continued as a law firm partner until 1920.

 In 1910, Robert McCormick took control of the Chicago Tribune and, in 1914, became editor and publisher with his cousin, Captain Joseph Medill Patterson, who was the son of a Tribune editor who had wed Joseph Medill's daughter.
 In 1919, Patterson, a former U.S. Representative from Illinois, moved to New York City and founded the tabloid New York Daily News.
 However he and McCormick, while often disagreeing, jointly held both positions at the Chicago Tribune until 1926, when McCormick assumed both roles at the Tribune, and Patterson concentrated on the New York Daily News.

 In 1904, a Republican ward leader persuaded McCormick to run for alderman.
 Elected, he served two years on the Chicago City Council.
 In 1905, at the age of 25, he was elected to a five-year term as president of the board of trustees of the Chicago Sanitary District, which operated the city's vast drainage and sewage disposal system.
 In 1907 McCormick was appointed to the Chicago Permanent Charter Commission and the Chicago Plan Commission.
 However, his political career ended abruptly when he took control of the Tribune.

 McCormick went to Europe as a war correspondent for the Tribune in February 1915, early in World War I. He interviewed Tsar Nicholas, Prime Minister H. H. Asquith, and First Lord of the Admiralty Winston Churchill.
 McCormick also visited (and was under fire on) both the Eastern and Western Fronts.
 Using connections his father had made while ambassador to Russia, McCormick attended formal dinners with Grand Duke Nicholas and Grand Duke Peter.
 During this trip, McCormick collected fragments of the cathedral at Ypres and the city hall of Arras.
 Reputedly, these pieces were the first of the collection of stones that were later embedded in the facade of the Tribune Tower.
 However, they are not actually on display.